 Hi Low Pricing

-Generally found in retail, the strategy of rotating products between “low” prices during promotional periods and significantly “higher” prices in other periods.
+Generally found in a retail store, the strategy of rotating products between “low” prices during promotional periods and significantly “higher” prices in other periods (via a sale or special promotion).
 Usually executed across many brands in the same product category, creating a rotating calendar of “weekly deals” to get consumers excited.
 The downside of this approach is consumers become aware of this process and shift their purchase to the promotional periods.

 Experience Curve Pricing